dev0x13/globus-plasma/README.md

 Available CMake options:

 - `use_python` - specifying building Python wrapper or not
-- `use_debug` - sepcifying outputing debug messages or not
+- `use_debug` - specifying outputing debug messages or not
+- `-DPYTHON_EXECTUALBE=<path to Python executable>` - specifying for which Python version pyglobus is built (please see more details on [pybind11 docs](https://pybind11.readthedocs.io/en/stable/faq.html#cmake-doesn-t-detect-the-right-python-version))

 ### Linux